cympati/PAOTUNG/frontend/lib/screens/README.md

+# Screens

-# This folder contains all the ui of our project.
+- This folder contains all the ui of our project.